 The DMV uses a demerit point system as part of its driver improvement program.
 All traffic law violations are assigned a point value.
-When the DMV receives a conviction notice from a court, the offense is entered on your driver record and points are assigned.
+When the DMV receives a conviction notice or civil infraction from a court, the offense is entered on your driver record and points are assigned.
 Demerit points are counted during a 12-month period.